Back to Reference

 XX min read

-Choosing the right content management system (CMS) is crucial for businesses that want to streamline content delivery across multiple channels.
+Choosing the right content management system (CMS) is crucial for businesses that want to streamline content delivery, especially as the web content management software market is forecasted to see a 13.5% compound annual growth rate through 2028.
 A headless CMS offers a flexible, scalable solution, enabling enterprises to decouple their front-end and back-end systems.
-This allows for faster, more efficient content distribution, whether it’s for websites, mobile apps, or other digital platforms.
+This allows for faster, more efficient content distribution, whether it's for websites, mobile apps, or other digital platforms.

 What is a headless CMS?